9 Worst Cabins on a Cruise

 Some cruise ships have a couple of laundry rooms on passenger decks.
-While it might be convenient to be close by if you’re doing a long cruise, you probably don’t want to be too close and be woken up by the early birds (unless you are one 😉
+While it might be convenient to be close by if you’re doing a long cruise, you probably don’t want to be too close and be woken up by the early birds.

 In addition to laundry rooms, check the cruise ship deck plan to see what else may be nearby your cruise cabin location that might be noisy.

 6. Cabins under the disco or near other “noisy” public areas